Frijlink/supertest-poc/README.md

 # supertest-poc
-Small POC using supertest and chai
+Small POC using supertest and vitest